syazarilasyraf/syazarilasyraf.com/_bookmarks/how-to-become-a-pirate-archivist.md

 ---
-title: How to become a pirate archivist - Anna’s Blog
+title: How to become a pirate archivist
 layout: bookmark
 tags:
   - Tech